 Since you’re carrying everything, the key considerations for a backpacking kitchen kit are weight and space.
 Here, materials and form factor really matter.
-Things that are flat, small, and pared-down are essential, and look for things that fold out to full size for better utility, like folding utensils.
+Things that are flat, small, and pared-down are essential—look for things that fold out to full size for better utility, like folding utensils.

 Another way to shed weight and save space is to choose items that do more than one thing well.
 You can trade your spoon and fork for a single spork and choose pots and cups with marked or known measurements for cooking.
 MSR’s engineers have created a number of innovative ultralight utensils and nesting kits that offer full cooking utility in backcountry-friendly designs.
 And for proper sanitation, a little eco-friendly dishwashing soap is a great addition that’s kind on pristine environments and will keep your group healthier on the trail.

-Compromise be damned.
+Since you don’t have to carry this stuff on your back, compromise be damned.
 Mostly.
-Having a car or a van to haul your stuff around in is something I have fully embraced with kids.
+Having a car or a van to haul your gear around in is something I have fully embraced with kids.
 Start with a bin that fits everything you might like to take.
 You’ll want one big enough that it’s not too hard to repack after every meal, but not so large that it’s in the way.
-Within that constraint however, you get the luxury of bringing real, full-sized things that make cooking easier, more fun and far more satisfying: Bigger knives , bigger organizers and bigger cook sets, a real frying pan and maybe even some dedicated pint or wine glasses!
-The car camping kitchen is also a real plus for coffee snobs, allowing the luxury of hand-ground coffee in your maker- and mug-of-choice, for a whole new level of morning enjoyment.
+Within that constraint, however, you get the luxury of bringing real, full-sized things that make cooking easier, more fun and far more satisfying: Bigger knives, bigger organizers and bigger cook sets, a real frying pan and maybe even some dedicated pint or wine glasses!
+The car-camping kitchen is also a real plus for coffee snobs, allowing the luxury of hand-ground coffee in your maker and mug of choice, for a whole new level of morning enjoyment.
 Finally, stick with the eco-friendly soap here too.
 It’s the right move for a lot of reasons.